Sir-Jude/Distriflask/README.md

     ├── __init__.py
     └── test_html.py
 ```
-These goals are reached also thanks to the implementation of the [Flask's Blueprint](https://exploreflask.com/en/latest/blueprints.html) architecture.
+These goals are reached also thanks to the implementation of [Flask's Blueprint](https://exploreflask.com/en/latest/blueprints.html) architecture.

 The project comes with a dummy_data script, which:
 - erases any pre-existing database